Match of the Day: Presenters

+In 2005, Celina Hinchcliffe became the first woman to present on the programme.

+In November 2024, Gary Lineker announced that he would be departing the Premier League highlights edition shows at the end of the 2024-25 season.

+In January 2025, the BBC announced that Kelly Cates, Mark Chapman and Gabby Logan would share the presenting of Match of the Day, Match of the Day 2 and Match of the Day: Champions League following Lineker's departure.

+Analysts

-The predominant analysts for the 2021–22 season are Alan Shearer, Jermaine Jenas, Martin Keown, Danny Murphy, Micah Richards, and Ian Wright.
-Each live show typically features three analysts; highlights shows usually have two analysts.
+Among the analysts featured during the 2024–25 season are Danny Murphy, Micah Richards and Alan Shearer.

+Previous Match of the Day analysts include Jimmy Hill, Alan Hansen, Mark Lawrenson and Ian Wright.

+Commentators

-Match of the Day uses a selection of BBC and freelance commentators, including: Guy Mowbray, Steve Wilson, Jonathan Pearce, Steve Bower, Simon Brotherton, Conor McNamara, Vicki Sparks, Alistair Mann, Martin Fisher, Mark Scott, John Roder, Chris Wise, Robyn Cowen, Steven Wyeth, and Ben Andrews.
+Match of the Day uses a selection of BBC and freelance commentators, including: Guy Mowbray, Steve Wilson, Jonathan Pearce, Steve Bower, Simon Brotherton, Conor McNamara, Vicki Sparks, Alistair Mann, Martin Fisher, Mark Scott, John Roder, Chris Wise, Robyn Cowen, Steven Wyeth, Tom Gayle, James Fielden and Ben Andrews.

 In 2007, Jacqui Oatley became the first woman to commentate on the programme.

-Previous commentators have included Walley Barnes, Frank Bough, David Coleman, Jon Champion, Barry Davies, Tony Gubba, Stuart Hall, John Motson, Alan Parry, Idwal Robling, Gerald Sinstadt, Clive Tyldesley, Alan Weeks, and Kenneth Wolstenholme.
+Previous commentators have included Walley Barnes, Frank Bough, David Coleman, Jon Champion, Barry Davies, Tony Gubba, Stuart Hall, John Motson, Alan Parry, Idwal Robling, Gerald Sinstadt, Clive Tyldesley, Alan Weeks and Kenneth Wolstenholme.
 As part of the show's 50th anniversary celebrations, Barry Davies returned to commentate.